 The associated QoS between eRelay UE and eNB can be applied.
-QoS on PC5 will be discussed further during the WI phase.
+QoS on PC5 will be discussed further during the potential WI phase.

-RAN2 confirm this assumption.
+RAN2 can confirm that eNB is able to differentiate bearers of particular UE and apply QoS accordingly on the Uu interface between eRelay UE and eNB.
+Further discussion on how to apply QoS accordingly for the PC5 link is needed during the potential WI phase to confirm.

 For Key Issue 5 (Service Continuity):